AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 * Change detection
 * Lifecycle hooks

-If you are not familiar with these, it may be a good idea to look at them first.
+If you are not familiar with these concepts, it may be a good idea to look at them first.
 The **Angular2** documentation contains information about these points and a number of very good articles have been written on all of these topics.

 We will use **Bootstrap CSS** as styling framework.
 However this can be replaced with your framework of choice.

 **The three paths**

 >*In front of him were three paths.
-He could choose one, but the words of the wise woman haunted him and he secretly knew
+He could choose only one, but the words of the wise woman haunted him and he secretly knew
->that his journey could only ever become complete if he explores them all.*
+>that his journey could only ever become complete if he explored them all.*

-We will look at there ways to get to the same result.
+We will look at three ways to get to the same result.
 All three options will use **Content Projection** as basis but will differ in how the error messages are managed.

-1. Using general change detection and communicating with the content children.
-2. Using component styles.
-3. Using component input change detection and an error definition object.

-**Preparing the journey: part 1**
+**Preparing for the journey: part 1**

 >*Being well prepared was crucial for his journey.
 He packed quick and light making sure that everything he needed
 >was there.*

-We need a basis to work from and already know how to create component in **Angular2** with form validation.
+We need a basis to work from and already know how to create a component in **Angular2** with form validation.
 So let us build one quickly.

 Our component will consist of a form with one input as form element.
 This input will have a mix of standard and